 Gabriel has worked organically in the vineyard since it was planted, and Canopus is certified organic by Letis and currently pursuing biodynamic certification.
 In the cellar, Gabriel employs only neutral vessels: primarily concrete, but also used barrels, and amphorae from tinajero Juan Padilla in Spain.
 He almost always includes some portion of the stems during fermentation, making some wines 100% whole cluster, but more commonly employing tea-like infusions of whole-cluster bunches in destemmed juice.
 But the goal is always to reflect the place and to translate the character of his carefully farmed fruit without excessive embellishment in the cellar – to make wines of terroir, rather than wines of technique.

 Pintom Pinot Noir comes from northwest and southeast-facing vines planted by Canopus in 2010.
-After a harvest by hand, the first grapes to come in are de-stemmed and kept whole berry with fermentation started via a pied de cuve in macrobins; the rest of the grapes are fermented whole berry in concrete, and the wine is raised in neutral 225-liter French oak barrels.
-The wine is bottled without fining or filtration and 30 ppm’s sulfur total.
+After a harvest by hand, the first grapes to come in were de-stemmed and kept whole berry with fermentation started via a pied-de-cuve in macrobins; the rest of the grapes were fermented whole berry in concrete, and the wine was raised in neutral 225-liter French oak barrels.
+The wine was bottled without fining or filtration and 30 ppm’s sulfur total.

 Malbec de Sed comes from 2 vineyards planted in 2010, with some of the fruit provided by a local/friend grower Javier Martini.
-After a harvest by hand, the grapes are de-stemmed and left whole berry to ferment in concrete tanks with a short maceration of 7 days.
-The wine is then raised in concrete and bottled without fining, filtration, and 49 ppm’s of total SO2
+After a harvest by hand, the grapes were de-stemmed and left whole berry to ferment in concrete tanks with a short maceration of 7 days.
+The wine was then raised in concrete and bottled without fining, filtration, and 49 ppm’s of total SO2.